qqbethdavid/Common-Names-Convention-and-How-to-s-/README.md

    ‘trade’.
 Tick the box if the reference says it is the trade name.

-## Assumed rules (which are based on common sense)
+## Assumed rules (which are based on common sense, I guess)
 1. Caution in tagging ‘Global’ to names that are found in websites and other references.
+We cannot tag as "Global" names

    1.1.
 Which do not say anything about the country it is from.